Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

     //...
 ```

-To reiterate the lhs in this case is the `msb_packed_result` from the previous phase.
+To reiterate, the lhs in this case is the `msb_packed_result` from the previous phase.

-As you can see they are very, very similar (that's why I decided to use the const generic), there are a few changes:
+As you can see, they are very, very similar (that's why I decided to use the const generic).
+There are a few changes:
-* We don't need to add a value to the lhs document id and group (since we already did this in the previous phase)
+* We don't need to add a value to the lhs document ID and group (since we already did this in the previous phase).
 * The way we compute the values intersection is different.
-Instead of shifting left, we do a rotate left (shifting where the bits wrap up to the other side), intersect it with the rhs values and clean up with the `lsb_mask`.
+Instead of shifting left, we do a rotate left (shifting where the bits wrap up to the other side), intersect it with the rhs values, and clean up with the `lsb_mask`.
 * We don't need to write to `msb_packed_result`.

 And this is the entirety of the intersection process, first and second phase.

 **Note:** Having this approach of computing the mask and having an arbitrary value for the lhs token length solves the other problem discussed in the original article.
-Slop problem (yes it's called slop).
+Slop problem (yes, it's called slop).

-**Note:** You might have noticed a lot of unsafe `get_unchecked` operations, in this case the compiler would probably be able to remove the bounds check, but I want to be sure, that's why I'm doing it.
+**Note:** You might have noticed a lot of unsafe `get_unchecked` operations.
+In this case, the compiler would probably be able to remove the bounds check, but I want to be sure, that's why I'm doing it.

 {% details **Code** for the naive intersection merged into a single function **(you can ignore if you want)** %}
 ```rust